-Let's talk about Open data in a casual style at the library cafe of Ibaraki University.
+Let's talk about Civic Tech in a casual style at the library cafe of Ibaraki University.

-We plan to hold open data cafe monthly basis.
-The cafe is located on the 1st floor of the main library for University Ibaraki.
-On the evening of the 1st Saturday, why don't you talk over open data in a casual mood?
+We plan to hold Civic Tech cafe monthly basis. (ex Open Data Cafe) The cafe is located on the 1st floor of the main library for University Ibaraki.
+On the evening of the 1st Saturday, why don't you talk civic tech in a casual mood?

-We will provide you about the handy tools and latest news for open data.
+We will provide you about the handy tools and latest news for civic tech.

 Of course, we are happy to hear your stories or questions.

 You can check the atmosphere from this blog (Sorry in Japanese)

 The previous event's themes

 1. Pentaho -- ETL, data Extract, Transform, Loading tool